lsalab/pwmanager/docs/README.md

 The password manager includes:

-- **Multiple Cipher Modes**: GCM (default for new datastores), CBC (legacy support only)
-- **Automatic Legacy Migration**: Old datastores without cryptographic parameters are automatically updated
+- **AES-256-GCM Encryption**: All datastores use GCM mode for authenticated encryption
+- **PBKDF2 Key Derivation**: Secure key derivation with 100,000 iterations and unique salt per datastore
-- **Cryptographic Flexibility**: Each datastore specifies its cipher and mode
+- **Cryptographic Parameters**: Each datastore specifies its cipher mode, salt, and iterations
 - **Authenticated Encryption**: GCM mode provides authentication tags for tamper detection
-- **Backward Compatibility**: Legacy CBC datastores continue to work seamlessly